 The law of Christ, then, is to love God with all of our being and to love our neighbors as we love ourselves.
-In Mark 12:32–33, the scribe who asked Jesus the question responds with, “To love Him with all the heart and with all the understanding and with all the strength, and to love one’s neighbor as oneself, is much more than all whole burnt offerings and sacrifices.”
+In Mark 12:32–33, the scribe who asked Jesus the question responds with, “To love him with all your heart, with all your understanding and with all your strength, and to love your neighbor as yourself is more important than all burnt offerings and sacrifices.”
 In this, Jesus and the scribe agreed that those two commands are the core of the entire Old Testament Law.
-All of the Old Testament Law can be placed in the categories of “loving God” or “loving your neighbor.”
+All of the Old Testament Law can be placed in the category of “loving God” or “loving your neighbor.”

 Various New Testament scriptures state that Jesus fulfilled the Old Testament Law, bringing it to completion and conclusion (Romans 10:4; Galatians 3:23–25; Ephesians 2:15).
 In place of the Old Testament Law, Christians are to obey the law of Christ.
 Rather than trying to remember the over 600 individual commandments in the Old Testament Law, Christians are simply to focus on loving God and loving others.
 If Christians would truly and wholeheartedly obey those two commands, we would be fulfilling everything that God requires of us.

 Christ freed us from the bondage of the hundreds of commands in the Old Testament Law and instead calls on us to love.
 First John 4:7–8 declares, “Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.
 Anyone who does not love does not know God, because God is love.”
 First John 5:3 continues, “This is love for God: to obey His commands.
 And His commands are not burdensome.”